KattGaii/coca-thesis/README.md

 - parseTSV.py - use to parse the TSV file (file.tsv) with the standard BNP model.
 Results saved to a new csv file (/csv/parse_raw/file_raw.csv).
 - parseTSV_large.py - use to parse the TSV file (file.tsv) with the large BNP model.
 Results saved to a new csv file (/csv/parse_raw_large/file_raw.csv).
 - syllables_BP.py - determines syllables length.
 Used by extract_official.py
 - eval.xlsx - evaluation data used to determine accuracy.
+Not necesary for the Python code

+To install the packages run: pip install -r requirements.txt